heroku/terraform-provider-heroku/website/docs/r/build.html.markdown

 Provides a [Heroku Build](https://devcenter.heroku.com/articles/platform-api-reference#build) resource, to deploy source code to Heroku.

-Either a URL or local file path, pointing to a [tarball](https://en.wikipedia.org/wiki/Tar_(computing)) of the source code, may be deployed.

-The local file path may instead point to a directory of source code, which will be tarballed automatically and then deployed.
+Either a URL or local path, pointing to a [tarball](https://en.wikipedia.org/wiki/Tar_(computing)) of the source code, may be deployed.
+If a local path is used, it may instead point to a directory of source code, which will be tarballed automatically and then deployed.

-This resource waits until the [build](https://devcenter.heroku.com/articles/build-and-release-using-the-api) & release completes, either succeeds or fails.
+This resource waits until the [build](https://devcenter.heroku.com/articles/build-and-release-using-the-api) & [release](https://devcenter.heroku.com/articles/release-phase) completes.

-When build succeeds, Heroku creates a new app release.
-[Release phase](https://devcenter.heroku.com/articles/release-phase) will run, if declared for the app.
-Once release succeeds, the app's dynos will restart with the new release.
-A [`heroku_formation`](formation.html) resource is required to setup the dyno size, type, & scale.

-When build fails, the error will contain a URL to view the build log. `curl "https://the-long-log-url-in-the-error"`.
+If build fails, the error will contain a URL to view the build log. `curl "https://the-long-log-url-in-the-error"`.

 ## Source URLs
 A `source.url` may point to any `https://` URL that responds to a `GET` with a tarball source code.
 When running `terraform apply`, the source code will only be fetched once for a successful build.
 Change the URL to force a new resource.